mattiasotgia/Lab_C03/README.md

 ***Library Usage***

+This library is just a piece of code written to semplificate some computing, eventually it need to be implemented in the code.

 `stat::read_values()` takes a `stdin::vector` as input, whereas the vector contain all data needed in calculation.

 `stat::avg()` return average of elements in the `vector`.